xdevguild/nextjs-dapp-template/README.md

 #### useApiCall()

 The hook provides a convenient way of doing custom API calls unrelated to transactions or smart contract queries.
-By default it will use Elrond API endpoint.
-But it can be any type of API, not only Elrond API.
+By default it will use MultiversX API endpoint.
+But it can be any type of API, not only MultiversX API.
 In that case you would need to pass the `{ baseEndpoint: "https://some-api.com" }` in options

 ```jsx
 const { data, isLoading, isValidating, fetch, error } = useApiCall<Token[]>({